anhthuSebela/SteveRun.github.io/README.md

 provide appropriate link to the README here

-## Download Game Here:
+## Download Game Here
 insert github's link

-## Team Meerkats:
+## Team Meerkats
-- Lily Jiang
+- Lily Jiang, a first-year at Olin College that use Valorant to destress herself.
-- Anh Thu Le
+- Anh Thu Le, a second-year at Babson College that enjoy learning how foot health.
-- Brooklyn Wakefield
+- Brooklyn Wakefield, a first-year at Olin College with mic drop humor.

 ## Attributions of External Resources used in this project.